Are you formatting Your Samsung T5 for Your Mac. Or MacBook Pro, MacBook Air or M1 Mac?

-Disk Utility is the program on your Mac that will format your Samsung T5 drive.
+Disk Utility is the program on your Mac that will format your Samsung SSD drive.

 You can find Disk Utility through a spotlight search.

 You’ll find your spotlight search at the top of your Mac’s desktop.
 Type in Disk Utility.
-Return.
+Then return.

 And then double click on Disk Utility in your spotlight search to start it up.